garrandall/popular-music-data/tracks/let-them-be-little-billy-dean.md

 Oh, but let them be little.

 The so innocent, precious soul:
-You turn around, an' it's time to let them go.
+You turn around, and it's time to let them go.

 So let them be little,
 'Cause they're only that way for a while.